jackfranklin/dotfiles/README.md

 # Installing

+- Swap your shell to ZSH (System Prefs -> Users -> Right Click on 'Advanced Settings' -> select ZSH from dropdown).
 - Clone repository (I recommend `~/dotfiles`).
 If you don't use `~/dotfiles`, you'll have to update a couple of the scripts to point them to the right place.
 - `cd ~/dotfiles`
 - Install Node from [NodeJS.org](http://nodejs.org/).
 (The brew install causes problems with its different paths for node module installs, and it's easier to suck it up and install this way).